makerdao/lockstake/README.md

 The StakingRewards contract `setRewardsDuration` function was modified to enable governance to change the farming distribution duration even if the previous distribution has not finished.
 This now supports changing it simultaneously with the SBE cooldown period (through a governance spell).

+**Configurable Parameters:**
+* `rewardsDistribution` - The address which is allowed to start a rewards distribution.
+Will be set to the splitter.
+* `rewardsDuration` - The amount of seconds each distribution should take.

 ## 7. LockstakeMigrator

 A contract which has the purpose to move `urn`s from a deprecated Lockstake version to a newer one, without having to pay the `exit` fee which would be required if the user would want to do this manually via the regular functions.